 What is ETH used for?

-As Bitcoin and Bitcoin Cash, ETH can be used as a peer-to-peer "permissionless" digital currency.
+Just like Bitcoin and Bitcoin Cash, ETH can be used as a peer-to-peer "permissionless" digital currency.
 This means you don't rely on an intermediary like a bank or payment provider.
 Instead, you're free to send and receive ETH to whoever you want - whenever you want - without asking for permission.
-And just like Bitcoin, this is done pseudonymously, meaning your identity isn't directly tied to your ETH wallet.
+And just like with Bitcoin, this is done pseudonymously, meaning your identity isn't directly tied to your ETH wallet.